On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Topological Reconstruction

-We begin with a lemma that is analogue to \corref{hausmann} in the \v{C}ech regime; the result will find its use in the proof of \thmref{Cech-persistence}. \begin{lemma}[Inclusion of Covers] Let $\U=\{U_i\}_{i\in\Lambda}$ and $\U'=\{U'_i\}_{i\in\Lambda}$ be good open covers of a para-compact topological space~$X$ such that $U_i\subseteq U'_i$ for each $i$.
+We begin with a lemma that is analogous to \corref{hausmann} in the \v{C}ech regime: \begin{lemma}[Inclusion of Covers] Let $\U=\{U_i\}_{i\in\Lambda}$ and $\U'=\{U'_i\}_{i\in\Lambda}$ be locally-finite, good open covers of a para-compact topological space~$X$ such that $U_i\subseteq U'_i$ for each $i$.
 Then, the inclusion

-induces isomorphisms on the homology and homotopy groups of the respective geometric complexes. \end{lemma} \begin{proof} We note the following diagram:
+induces isomorphisms on the homology and homotopy groups of the respective geometric complexes. \end{lemma}